Golden Agri Resources Ltd

 -

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports its own progress on its commitment to provide essential community services and facilities in its latest sustainability report and on its website.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports progress on its commitment to providing essential community services and facilities which range from education to healthcare support.

 -